Skip Navigation

 User Interviews vs. Usability Testing

-The two important qualitative research methods being looked at here – user interviews and usability testing – are complementary techniques that usually differ as to when they are employed in the design process.
-User interviews occur early in PIVOT’s Discovery phase and provide teams with a first look at the users’ attitudes and behaviours associated with using the product or service or experience.
+The two important qualitative research methods being looked at hereuser interviews and usability testingare complementary techniques that usually differ as to when they are employed in the design process.
+User interviews are typically conducted in the early stages of PIVOT’s Discovery phase and provide teams with a first look at the users’ attitudes and behaviours associated with using the product or service or experience.
+As a qualitative research method, user interviews offer in-depth insights into user needs and behaviors.
 We uncover what their expectations are and how they might use it or what they might want out of it.
 For designers, interviews are an invaluable opportunity for us to get in front of the users, validate assumptions, and test the strategic goals of the project.

-Usability testing, on the other hand, usually takes place towards the end of Pivot’s Design phase for a chance to test out working prototypes.
+Usability testing (also known as user testing), on the other hand, usually takes place towards the end of Pivot’s Design phase for a chance to test out working prototypes.
 Usability testing can also occur repeatedly over time at different stages of the design process to promote continuous improvement in products and services.
+During usability testing, participants interact with the product and users interact with the interface to complete tasks, allowing researchers to observe real user behavior.
 While user interviews are important for figuring out the nature of the problem, usability testing helps validate project integrity and alignment at different stages of design and development.
 It can both measure the design progress to date in achieving a viable solution and give us a glimpse of the next steps.

 Either way, PIVOT’s design team is very sensitive to the needs of clients, and we always ensure that the strategic goals of our client’s organizations are fully embedded within both of these research methods and throughout the project.